 - Organ damage and failure, especially to the kidneys and liver

-- Tolerance to the medication characterized by needing more and more of the drug to experience its effects which leads to physical dependence
+- Tolerance to the medication is characterized by needing more and more of the drug to experience its effects which leads to physical dependence

 - Psychological addiction and cravings